EnhookCommunity/enhook-releases/README.md

-# enhook-releases
+# About this repo
-Community plugins list, theme list, and releases of Enhook.
+This repo is used for hosting public releases of Enhook, as well as our community plugins & themes directories.